Kristin Topham

 Kristin Louise Topham (born April 5, 1973) is a Canadian former competitive swimmer who represented Canada in international championship competitions in the late 1980s and early 1990s.

 Topham is best remembered for her four-medal performance at the 1991 Pan American Games in Havana, Cuba.
 In individual sprint event, she won two gold medals in the 50-metre freestyle and the 100-metre butterfly, as well as a bronze in the 100-metre freestyle.
 As a member of Canada's second-place women's team in the 4x100-metre freestyle relay, she also earned a silver medal.

 Topham also represented Canada twice in the Olympic Games.
 At her international debut as a 15-year-old at the 1988 Summer Olympics in Seoul, South Korea, she competed in two events, advancing to the B Final of the 50-metre freestyle and placing twelfth overall, as well as swimming for the Canadian team in the preliminary heats of the 4x100-metre freestyle relay.

 When she won two golds at the 1991 Pan American Games, the Toronto Star listed her a Mississaugan.

 Four years later at the 1992 Summer Olympics in Barcelona, Spain, she qualified for three events.
 Topham was a member of the sixth-place Canadian women's team in the 4x100-metre medley relay.
-In individual competition, she advanced to the B Finals of the 50-mtre freestyle and the 100-metre butterfly, placing tenth and fourteenth, respectively.
+In individual competition, she advanced to the B Finals of the 50-metre freestyle and the 100-metre butterfly, placing tenth and fourteenth, respectively.